slopp/freshness_guide/readme.md

     ]
 ```

-In this example we have added a reconciliation sensor and modified our job only target A. The result is that whenever A is updated by our scheduled job B is marked stale and then updated.
+In this example we have added a reconciliation sensor and modified our job to only target A. The result is that whenever A is updated by our scheduled job B is marked stale and then updated.
 This approach is more declarative, we are stating that "B should be as up-to-date as its dependencies" and Dagster figures out when B needs to run.

 ![](freshness_2.png)